Abeeway/configuration_manager/README.md

 #### Yahoo OpenID Connect Provider

-If you don't have an OpenID architecture, you can use [OpenID Connect providers](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk/openid-connect-providers) such as Google or Microsoft.
+If you don't have an OpenID architecture, you can use one of the following :
+[OpenID Connect providers](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk/openid-connect-providers)
 If you wan't to use a very simple yet powerfull OpenID  Connect Provider, we suggest using Yahoo.
 In this case, the settings are the following :

 * `IDENTITY__AUTHORITY`: `https://api.login.yahoo.com` ;
 * `IDENTITY__METADATA-ADDRESS`: `https://login.yahoo.com/.well-known/openid-configuration` ;